 LogicMonitor shall maintain formal information security policies and procedures which address the following areas:

 A. Service Centers.
-The Service shall be hosted through geographically distributed data centers operated by third parties located in the United States.
+The Service shall be hosted through geographically distributed data centers operated by third parties, which are memorialized at:https://logicmonitor.com/data-handling-supplement.
 All data centers shall be certified to AICPA SOC2 Type 2 or equivalent standards, and provide redundant power, cooling, and security systems.
 LogicMonitor shall review the controls of these facilities at least annually to confirm adequate measures are in place to protect the availability and confidentiality of the Service.

 B. Production Servers.
 All production servers shall be security hardened using CIS or higher standards, have protective software installed, and be continually monitored for events that impact data security.